sclatch1/recommenderSystems/research-plan.md

 #### Answer

-- Re-runnable: Notebook must run top-to-bottom without errors; deterministic seeding.
+Reliability:
+    - Use a single, consistent pipeline for preprocessing, training, calibration, and evaluation.
+    - Apply sanity checks and fixed library versions to avoid errors and inconsistencies.

+Re-runnability:
+    - Design the code so it can be executed end‑to‑end (“run all”) without manual intervention.
+    - Provide a single entry point for execution.

+Repeatability:
-- Repeatable: Fix random seeds and document environment (package versions).
+    - Fix random seeds for data splitting, model initialization, and negative sampling.
-- Reproducible: Clean code, documented paths, modular functions.
-- Reusable: Functions for training, evaluation, splitting, and preprocessing; clear naming.
+    - Report results averaged over multiple runs with standard deviations.

+Reproducibility:
+    - Share complete code, dataset version, preprocessing steps, and dependency specifications.
+    - Provide clear instructions to rerun the experiment and reproduce results.

+Reusability:
+    - Write modular, well-documented code with configurable parameters.
+    - Separate data processing, modeling, calibration (PPAC), and evaluation components.

+Replicability
+    - Fully describe the dataset, MF‑BPR setup, PPAC method, and evaluation protocol in the report.
-- Replicable: Describe methodology clearly in the report; someone could reimplement it from scratch.
+    - Define all metrics clearly so the experiment can be reimplemented from scratch.

 ### Aspects of Offline Experimental Design